laiquet/idtrackerai-enhanced/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

-For more information please send an email (idtrackerai@gmail.com) or use the tools available at https://gitlab.com/polavieja_lab/idtrackerai.git.
+For more information please send an email (info@idtracker.ai) or use the tools available at https://gitlab.com/polavieja_lab/idtrackerai.git.